spragaa/silence/to_do.md

 - implement request structure
 - refactor client
 - refactor aes class into aes256 and aes256_state and maybe extract padding into another class too
+- base class for request, and derived classes for each possible request type

 ## questions?
 - is it possib le to simplify setup_db scripts?